Skip to main contentSkip to search

 Apply for every other program simultaneously: ACSD (up to $525/month), SSAH, the Disability Tax Credit, and the Canada Child Benefit disability supplement.
 If you can afford any private therapy, even a few hours per month, start immediately — do not wait for OAP to begin intervention during your child's early years.

 You need a formal autism diagnosis to register with the OAP.
-Given the 5-7 year wait for core services, pursue diagnosis as early as possible and register immediately upon receiving it.
-The registration date determines your position in the queue.
+Given waits of 5+ years (ETWO analysis of MCCSS FOI data), pursue diagnosis as early as possible and register after receiving it.
+The registration date affects your place in the queue.

 Sources